What is in this leaflet

 It does not contain all of the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have benefits and risks.
 Your doctor has weighed the risks of you taking CANDESAN against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

 What CANDESAN is used for

-CANDESAN belongs to a group of medicines known as angiotensin-II receptor antagonists.
+CANDESAN belongs to a group of medicines known as angiotensin-II receptor antagonists (or blocker).